Team Qld

 Health and knowledge precincts

-Queensland is home to six leading health and knowledge precincts – all with strong linkages with Queensland research hospitals and dedicated world-class research institutes and centres.
+Queensland is home to established and emerging health and knowledge precincts – all with strong linkages with Queensland research hospitals and dedicated world-class research institutes and centres.

 World-class research